St3v3a/APIM-Samples/lindex/README.md

 # Lindex - Local Index Search Application

 ## Overview

-Lindex is a local file indexing and search application that uses vector embeddings to enable semantic search capabilities for your local files.
+Llama Index is used to demonstrate a local file indexing and search application that uses vector embeddings to enable semantic search capabilities for your local files.

+In this case confiured to use APIM Gateway API (OpenAI 2024-120-21 spec)

 ## Features

 - Local file indexing
 - Semantic search using vector embeddings
 - Configurable file type support